-The 10 Absolute Best Sushi Restaurants in Dallas
+The 12 Best Sushi Restaurants in Dallas

 From James Beard Award-winning chef and owner Tyson Cole, this Austin-based sushi spot has locations all over the country now.
 It offers non-traditional Japanese cuisine including tastings, sushi, and seasonal omakase.
 Make sure to come in during Happy Hour for discounts on favorite bites and sips.

-Another new addition to the Dallas sushi scene this year, this handroll spot comes from Sung Kim (former chef at Fort Worth’s uber-popular Hatsuyuki Handroll Bar— one of our 30 Best Fort Worth restaurants).
+Naminohana is a handroll sushi restaurant that opened near Northeast Dallas in 2023.
+It’s from Sung Kim (former chef at Fort Worth’s uber-popular Hatsuyuki Handroll Bar).
 There is only bar seating surrounding the prep area where the chefs expertly roll sushi.
-A chalkboard features daily specials and each guest is given a piece of paper to check off which handrolls they would like, as well as add-on dishes like sashimi and nigiri.
+A chalkboard features daily specials, and each guest is given a piece of paper to check off which handrolls they would like, as well as add-on dishes like sashimi and nigiri.

-Founded by chef Thanh Nguyen in 2003, this beloved Dallas sushi spot has expanded to Plano and Grapevine over the past few years.
-It’s popular for its sashimi and sushi rolls — there are 20 maki roll and 30 specialty roll options on the Wycliff Avenue menu.
+Founded by chef Thanh Nguyen in 2003, this beloved Dallas sushi spot has expanded to Plano, Grapevine, and Fort Worth over the past few years.
+It’s popular for its sashimi and sushi rolls — there are 20 maki rolls and 30 specialty roll options on the Wycliff Avenue menu.
 You’ll also find dinner menu items like crispy oysters, dumplings, salads, soups, and more.

+You can also opt for Nobu’s omakase experience, which is pretty exclusive.
+It’s only available Tuesday and Wednesday at 7 pm, and limited to four people per night at the chef’s table.

-Since 2008, chef Teiichi Sakurai has been serving handmade soba noodles and sushi in the Dallas Arts District.
-When booking a table, guests can opt for a regular seating or special omakase experience.
-The restaurant also offers a membership now — offering exclusive access to bar seating, the private dining room, and rooftop lounge, as well as special events, and more.
+Since 2008, Tei-An has been serving handmade soba noodles and great sushi (sashimi, pressed sushi, and rolls) in the Dallas Arts District.
+When booking a table, guests can opt for regular seating or a special omakase experience.

+In 2025, the restaurant changed majority ownership from founder/chef Teiichi Sakurai to Hunter Pond’s Vandelay Hospitality Group (Hudson House, Drake’s).
+Last year, Tei-An was also added to Dallas’ list of recommended restaurants in the Texas Michelin Guide.

-Also from Tei-An owner Teiichi Sakurai, this Henderson Avenue spot has been serving fresh sushi since 1998.
+Brought to Dallas in 1998 by Tei-An founder Teiichi Sakurai, this Henderson Avenue spot is still a favorite for fresh sushi and Japanese staples.
 The restaurant offers daily specials, sashimi, sushi, rolls, and even hot fish grilled with natural oak charcoal.